Make Money Jobs & Careers

 WavebreakMediaMicro/Adobe Mixed race military trainer giving training to military soldier

-Employers are allowed to ask what branch of the military an individual served in, as well as how an applicant’s experience could help them perform the job they’re applying for, but they can’t ask a candidate about their discharge status or military records.
+Employers are allowed to ask what branch of the military an individual served in and how an applicant’s experience could help them perform the job they’re applying for, but they can’t ask a candidate about their discharge status or military records.

 There are a host of federal and state regulations designed to protect veterans’ rights.